 All of our teachers are carefully chosen for their teaching experience, communication skills, positive attitude, and enthusiasm for helping students learn.
 They share a philosophy of putting the needs of each student first, and in offering a supportive and encouraging environment for students to develop their skills and musicianship.

-In addition to teaching band workshops and a full roster of private students at the EBDS, Jeremy maintains an active performing schedule, playing around the San Francisco Bay Area on a weekly basis with his unique saxes-and drums trio Mo’Fone (featured at the Monterey & SF Jazz Festivals, 2X winner “Best Jazz Group” in East Bay Express poll), the J. Steinkoler Quartet, Jenna & the Charmers, Bait & Switch Blues Band, and various singer/songwriters and jazz players in the Bay Area.
+In addition to teaching band workshops and a full roster of private students at the EBDS, Jeremy maintains an active performing schedule, playing around the San Francisco Bay Area on a weekly basis with his unique saxes-and drums trio Mo’Fone (featured repeatedly at the Monterey & SF Jazz Festivals), Erika Oba trio, Jean Fineberg & JAZZphoria, Jenna & the Charmers, Jennifer Jolly & Friends, Sam Rudin, and various singer/songwriters and jazz players in the Bay Area.
 He has performed at dozens of popular Bay Area venues and festivals, including the Monterey, San Francisco, and Sonoma Jazz Festivals, Art & Soul Festival, Yoshi’s, the Shoreline Amphitheater, and at Lincoln Center and the Village Gate in New York City.
-He has performed/recorded with members of the DIrty Dozen Brass Band, Dave Ellis, Adam Levy, Bonnie Hayes, Kirk Joseph, Clarence Bucaro, Chelle & Friends, Paula Harris, Rachel Efron, Guru Garage, Hot Links, Valerie Orth, Christy McCarthy, Eda Maxym, Jenna Mammina, and many other top touring bands and musicians.
+He has performed/recorded with members of the DIrty Dozen Brass Band, Dave Ellis, Adam Levy, Bonnie Hayes, Kirk Joseph, Clarence Bucaro, Chelle & Friends, Rachel Efron, Guru Garage, Hot Links, Valerie Orth, Christy McCarthy, Eda Maxym, Jenna Mammina, and many other bands and musicians.
 His music has been featured on radio stations across the globe.

-Jeremy has just published a book on drumming called Finding the Groove, a collection of essays about drumming, teaching, and performing.
+Jeremy is the author of a collection of essays on drumming and teaching called Finding the Groove.
 Find out more at www.jsteinkoler.com .

 Andrew is a graduate of Berklee College of Music.
 He has taught hundreds of aspiring drummers at East Bay Studio and has taught master classes at the Jazz School in Berkeley and for the California Percussive Arts Society.
 Andrew has perfromed/recorded with: CAKE, Camper Van Beethoven, Luce, Vince Welnick(Grateful Dead, Tubes, Todd Rundgren), Kenny Margolis (keyboards Cracker), Jonathan Richman, David Immergluck (Counting Crows), Roger Rocha (4 Non Blondes), Nate Query (bassist the Decemberists), Eric Holden (Bassist with Josh Groban, the Bodeans), Chris Xefos (of King Missile), Duane Jarvis (guitarist & co writer for Lucinda Williams), Jimmy Prescott (bassist G Love and Special Sauce), Steve Fisk (producer Nirvana, Soundgarden, the Posies, Soul Coughing), Carol Fran (blues singer and Ray Charles backing vocalist).
 In addition to drumming, Andrew is also a singer/songwriter and producer.
 He currently fronts Oakland based Indie rock group Felsen who have just released their third album.